-Drunk driving remains a serious problem throughout the country.
-But certain days are more dangerous on the roads than others.
+Drunk driving is a serious problem across the country.
+But certain days are more dangerous on the road than others.
 MoneyGeek analyzed historical data from the U.S. Department of Transportation and the National Highway Traffic Safety Administration (NHTSA) to identify the deadliest days, weeks and holidays for driving under the influence (DUI) in the United States from 2018 to 2022.

 Some days pose a higher risk for DUIs than others.
-Using data from the NHTSA, MoneyGeek identified 2025's most dangerous days.
+MoneyGeek used NHTSA data to identify 2026's most dangerous days for drunk driving.

 Advertising & Editorial Disclosure